Eating better – how to fight climate change with food

 Use the right pan

-Cast-iron cookware, like Le Creuset (or cheaper alternatives) holds the heat really well, so you can save energy by cooking with a gentle heat.
+Cast-iron cookware, like Le Creuset (or cheaper alternatives), holds the heat really well, so you can save energy by cooking with a gentle heat.
 They’ll also last a lifetime making them a responsible, buy-it-once choice.

 But whatever you cook with, use a lid to keep the heat in, and make sure you choose the right-sized ring for the pan so you don’t waste heat.
 And if you can see the flame up the sides of the pan, turn it down – that’s wasted heat too.